cqse/teamscale-profiler-dotnet/README.md

 Lightweight profiler for .NET applications that provides method-level coverage information to support [Test Gap Analysis](https://www.cqse.eu/en/consulting/software-test-control/) in Teamscale.

+## System Requirements

+.NET Framework 4.6 or newer must be installed (older versions have problems with communicating with Teamscale over TLS)

 ## Download

 The latest (and previous) releases can be downloaded from the [GitHib Release](https://github.com/cqse/teamscale-profiler-dotnet/releases) website.